 It’s important to investigate your bounce rate and see if it can be reduced.
 Sometimes, it’s as simple as a broken link or a bad mobile experience.
 One of the best ways to check your website functionality is to get some friends together and watch them use the website.

 Alternatively, you can use Hotjar to get some more data from live users:

-Your website is as slow as a turtle
+Your website is too slow

 It’s almost 2020, and achieving great speeds is an undeniable collective goal.
 From breaking the 2-hour marathon to hitting speeds of 1,227.985 km/h in a land vehicle, it’s hard to deny that speed matters.

 These days, every second counts on a website.
 Did you know visitors are expecting your website to load in 2.4 seconds or less?
 Your websites visitors aren’t converting because they are getting bored and leaving your site.

 Some of the most common causes of slow loading times include: